 What advances have you made in transport?

 We are working hard to ensure the utmost safety precautions are being taken in our transport division.
 We have put tracking systems in place, hired more trainers, and have seen a significant improvement in our drivers' behavior.
-At the same time, the road infrastructure of Zambia is difficult to negotiate and the building of new roads connecting parts of the country will surely increase commerce.
-The government is considering introducing a statutory instrument for heavy goods, forcing companies to move 35% of certain heavy cargo onto rail.
-This is an extremely sensible initiative in terms of protecting road infrastructure from continuous damage; however, Zambia currently lacks the rail infrastructure for the 35% target to be achievable.
-The government should start with 5% and then slowly increase this, eventually reaching the 35% target as the rail infrastructure and rail efficiency improves.
+At the same time, the road infrastructure of Zambia is difficult to negotiate, to say the least.
+There is a great deal of development needed.
+The building of new roads connecting parts of the country will surely increase commerce.
+The government is considering introducing a statutory instrument for heavy goods forcing companies to move 35% of certain heavy cargo onto rail.
+This is an extremely sensible initiative in terms of protecting road infrastructure from continuous damage; however, at the time Zambia lacks the rail infrastructure for the 35% target to be achievable.
+At the moment, there are rail tracks linking Ndola in the north to Livingstone in the south, and a little of the east up to Nakonde, but that is all.
+The intention is great; however, the implementation requires refinement.
+The government should start at 5% and then slowly increase this, eventually reaching the 35% target as the rail infrastructure and rail efficiency improves.

 What are Dangote's ambitions in Zambia for the medium term?

-We want to make our debut in the bulk market here, where currently we have a low profile, and are securing investments in order to effectively participate in this segment.
-We already have the product—our cement services high-end construction such as dams, airports and so on—although currently we only supply in limited quantities.
-In the medium term, though, our focus will be on market penetration.
-We still need to raise awareness about our presence and familiarize customers with our products.
+We want to make our debut in the bulk market here, where currently we have a low profile, and are securing investments in order to effectively participate in this segment by May 2017.
+We already have the product—our cement services high-end construction such as dams, airports and so on—although at the moment we only supply in limited quantities.
+In the medium-term, though our focus will be on market penetration.
+We are only 20 months in the Zambian market, and we still need to raise awareness about our presence, and familiarize customers with our products.
 There is some user education required, which will be another of our key areas of concentration which also extends into learning and development and skills transfer of Dangote employees and partners.
 Finally, we want to use Zambia as a starting point to explore other areas in the region, such as Malawi and the DRC.